cdlamm/monsterMash/README.md

 How To Play:

-	Mouse Click to Shoot Snowballs
+	-Mouse Click to Shoot Snowballs

-	Use the W & S/ Up & Down Keys to move the boy up and down

-	Eliminate 5 terribly scary monsters to win
+	-Use the W & S/ Up & Down Keys to move the boy up and down -Eliminate 5 terribly scary monsters to win

-	Don't Let the Monters Reach the boy
+	-Don't Let the Monters Reach the boy

-	If the Monster explodes too close to the boy, the flying chunks will kill him
+	-If the Monster explodes too close to the boy, the flying chunks will kill him